Unfathomable,

 and then under the morning sun

-she floods the rocks
+she floods the rocks,

 again and again

-this time with frivolity.
+– this time with frivolity.

-from every crevice.
+Rivulets sing from every crevice,

-Down the beach her moods gentle,
+Down the beach, her moods gentle,

-force turns to caresses,
+force turns to caress,

 ceaseless smoothing,